Archive for the ‘Roger Armstrong’ Category

 Sunday, January 11th, 2009

-Another UK hit from my summer ‘73 spent in London.
+Another UK hit from my summer ’73 spent in London.
 I’d wait for this one to come on the radio – couldn’t hear it enough.
-The English programmers loved US formula soul (still do).
+The English programmers loved US formula soul, still do.
 It wasn’t a huge hit back home.
-Well not so in Britain, reaching #3 in July.
+Not so in Britain, reaching #3 during July.
 Very much a daytime airplay staple, I’d always hear it doing my daily troll through the used/promo record stalls along Rupert and Berwick Streets, blaring out of all the vendor’s radios.
 Remember, there was only one pop station then, Radio 1, and no cassettes really – therefore everyone listened to the same thing.

 Roger Armstrong and I sat at an outdoor cafe on Berwick Street and had tea a year or two back during the May bank holiday long weekend when I was over on some business.
 It was on the Monday.
 Soho was deserted, a true flash back to the days when the area wasn’t crowded and full of tourists, like in ‘73.
 Do it sometime if you can.